APC assures Nigerians of economic rebound in 2017 - Nigeria Today

 APC assures Nigerians of economic rebound in 2017

-The ruling party, which made the assurance at the Ogun State Parliamentary Caucus Meeting which was organised by Governor Ibikunle Amosun on Friday in Abeokuta, noted that the huge budgetary allocations for special interventions on poverty alleviation as well as youths empowerment under N-Power Scheme would reduce the ngative impacts of economic recession.
+The ruling party, which gave the assurance at the Ogun State Parliamentary Caucus Meeting which was organised by Governor Ibikunle Amosun in Abeokuta, noted that the huge budgetary allocations for special interventions on poverty alleviation as well as youth empowerment under N-Power Scheme would reduce the negative impacts of the economic recession.

 The post APC assures Nigerians of economic rebound in 2017 appeared first on BusinessDay : News you can trust.